higorblands/cv/README.md

 3 - Enjoy.

-Preview in Github pages https://higorblands.github.io/cv

-This is a open-source repository created by Higor Blandes in his self-study with HTML5 and CSS3 pure.
+This is a open-source repository created by Higor Blandes.

 You can follow on :
 https://www.linkedin.com/in/higorblandes/
 Or send me a e-mail : higorblands@hotmail.com

 See ya !